-As is true for most culinary tasks, deep frying can be accomplished with a wide variety of equipment.
-You can buy a dedicated deep fryer, but that isn't necessary.
+As is true for most culinary tasks, anyone can deep-fry if you have the right tools and know-how to do it at home.
+While you could buy a dedicated deep fryer, it isn't necessary.
 In fact, if you're new to frying, it's probably best to start out simple.

 There are a few pieces of equipment you'll need, but chances are you've already got them in your kitchen.
 What you don't already have shouldn't be too pricey or hard to find.

-Use a thermometer that can accurately register from 350 up to 400 degrees.
-Granted, you should rarely let your oil get that hot, but that's the range you'll be working in.
-Deep-fry thermometers usually clip to the side of the pot, which is handy, but a probe thermometer will work too.
+- Thermometer: Use a thermometer that can accurately register from 350 up to 400 degrees F. Deep-fry thermometers usually clip to the side of the pot, which is handy, but a probe thermometer will work, too.

-If you do a lot of deep frying, you may want to consider a dedicated fryer.
-Electric deep fryers are available in several sizes and price ranges.
-They all have the distinct advantage of reducing the mess of deep frying; vented lids almost completely eliminate splattering and many units have filters that help reduce (but don't entirely eliminate) odors from frying.
+If you do a lot of deep-frying, you may want to consider a dedicated fryer.
+Electric deep-fryers are available in several sizes and price ranges.
+They all have the distinct advantage of reducing the mess of deep-frying, as vented lids almost completely eliminate splattering and many units have filters that help reduce — but don't entirely eliminate — odors from frying.
 A few fryers have the capability of filtering oil for reuse, which is a very helpful feature.

-The downside for some fryers is the temperature control; the upper limit for most deep fryers is 375F, which is adequate if the oil actually reaches that temperature.
-In my experience, though, the real temperature can vary as much as 10 or 15 degrees from the setting on some units.
-Keep that in mind as you read reviews; with a little research, you should be able to find out which units are best at temperature control.
-Another factor to consider is the size; a small unit (1-2 liters of oil) will take up less space but even if you're just cooking for two, it may require frying multiple batches.
+The downside for some fryers is the temperature control.
+The upper limit for most deep-fryers is 375F degrees, which is adequate if the oil actually reaches that temperature.
+The real temperature can vary as much as 10 or 15 degrees from the setting on some units.
+Keep that in mind as you read reviews, but with a little research, you should be able to find out which units are best at temperature control.
+Another factor to consider is the size — a small unit that holds 1-2 liters of oil will take up less space, but even if you're just cooking for two, it may require frying multiple batches.

-You can deep fry with a pretty wide variety of oils.
-Your main concern is what's called the smoke point, which (unsurprisingly) is the temperature at which an oil starts to smoke.
+You can deep-fry with a wide variety of oils.
+Your main concern is what's called the smoke point, which is the temperature at which an oil starts to smoke.
 You don't want that to happen.
-Not only is it potentially dangerous, but there's some evidence that being heated past the smoke point releases free radicals in oil, which may be linked to some kinds of cancer.

-Unrefined oils of any origin are not suitable for deep frying.
-They simply have too low a smoke point, and because these oils tend to be very expensive, they're not practical anyway.
+Unrefined oils of any origin are not suitable for deep-frying.
+They simply have too low a smoke point, and because these oils tend to be very expensive, they're not practical.
 Keep in mind that many oils are sold in both refined and unrefined versions.
-If you're buying an oil for deep frying, make sure you buy the refined type.
+If you're buying oil for deep-frying, make sure you buy the refined type.